estejairo/G.A.T.I.T.O/README.txt

 Created by BEng Electronic Engineering students from Universidad T�cnica Federico Santa Mar�a, Valpara�so, Chile.

-This weather station was created to be used in a MSP430F1612 microcontroller
+This weather station was created to be used with a MSP430F1612 microcontroller

 Main project documents (.c and .h) can be found in Workspace/GATITO_project.